 Thailand People Finder -- Lost Son, Sometimes Drug Addict

-Thailand is a place with many beautiful beaches and tropical wildlife, a peaceful and hospitable mainstream culture, enchantingly ancient Thai and Khmer historical places, a long history, a modern lifestyle where you can live less expensively than in a Western country, and many fun activities geared for tourists.
+Many people can become "missing in action" just because they are absorbed in their get away to Thailand.
+This is a place with many beautiful beaches and tropical wildlife, a peaceful and hospitable mainstream culture, enchantingly ancient Thai and Khmer historical places, a long history, a modern lifestyle where you can live less expensively than in a Western country, and many fun activities geared for tourists.
 As an international city, visitors meet not only other Thais, but also world travellers from many other countries.

 It is understandable why people stay longer in Thailand than they originally plan.